 Choosing a home loan can be a daunting and overwhelming experience – especially for first home buyers.
-With rates and rules around lending and eligibilty changing all the time, it can be hard to get a grasp on what home loan is relevant for you and your situation.
+With rates and rules around lending and eligibility changing all the time, it can be hard to get a grasp on which home loan is relevant for you and your situation.

 In this blog we’ll run through the types of loans on offer and what they’re used for.

 These types of home loans are comprised of two components; the principle and the interest.
 The principle is the whole amount you need to borrow to purchase your desired property.
 The interest is the rate that’s charged and added to your principle amount.
 Your repayments will be comprised of the principle and the interest.
 Principle and interest home loans are normally for buyers and first home buyers of their primary place of residence.

 Interest only home loans, as the name suggests, is where you’re only paying off the interest charged on top of the principle amount borrowed.
 Your repayments will be comprised of the interest charges only.
 While this sounds appealing, you need to be aware of any introductory periods that revert to principle and interest repayments, as your repayment amount will increase.

 Interest only lending is suited to investors taking out a mortgage to buy an investment property, as the interest only repayments provide certain tax benefits.
 They’re also good for managing short-term loan needs.
 For example, you might need it for a bridging or construction loan.